Chanel Miller: Rape and investigation

 Jonsson testified that he confronted Turner and asked him, "What the fuck are you doing?
 She's unconscious."
 According to Jonsson, Turner quickly rose and attempted to flee the scene.
 As Arndt briefly went to determine whether Miller was breathing, Jonsson chased Turner, tripped him, and held him down around 75 ft away from the dumpster, asking "What are you smiling for?"
 Later at trial, Turner told the district attorney that he had been laughing because he found the situation ridiculous.
 Arndt then joined the chase, helping to pin Turner down while a third bystander called sheriff's deputies.
 When the authorities arrived, they arrested Turner on suspicion of attempted rape.
 According to a deputy sheriff who described Miller as unconscious at the scene, when she arrived at the hospital, she did not respond to shouting and being shaken by the shoulders.
 She regained consciousness at 4:15 am.
 She later testified at Turner's trial that at the time she regained consciousness, she had pine needles in her hair and on her body, and dried blood on her hands and elbows.
 In an interview with police, Miller said she did not recall being alone with a man during the night and that she did not consent to any sexual activity.
 At the hospital, Miller was found to have abrasions and erythema (reddening) on her skin.
 One nurse who administered a sexual assault response team examination at the hospital determined that she had experienced significant trauma (physical injury, bruising, etc.) and penetrating trauma (piercing and cutting injuries).

-Miller was never formally notified of what occurred to her that night; she found out ten days after the incident through a Stanford article referencing the rape of an unconscious girl which was none other than her.
+Miller was never formally notified of what occurred to her that night; she found out ten days after the incident through a Stanford article referencing the rape of an unconscious girl which was her.